Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 When bees swarm, a single colony becomes two.
 This can be considered reproduction at the colony level and it is an essential element of the way bees live and survive.

-The most obvious and easy-to-assess reason bees swarm is simply to resolve a lack of space.
+The most obvious and easy-to-understand reason bees swarm is simply to resolve a lack of space.
 While this happens in nature when a colony grows beyond the capacity of its home, it is particularly common in the small, purpose-built wooden boxes we call a beehive.

 As with anything associated with bees, there is nuance to why and how they do this, but that is the swarm process, in a nutshell.

 The colony acts, in many ways, as an organism unto itself.
-The collective "wisdom" of the colony greatly outweighs the awareness of any one bee.
+The collective "wisdom" of the colony greatly outweighs the awareness or actions of any one bee.
 Like any organism, the colony needs to survive and is also motivated to reproduce.
 It is through swarming that the colony reproduces.

 The creation of two colonies from one is a natural, positive event supporting the rapid growth of a colony.
 With a queen in each colony, separate brood-rearing efforts can take place, therefore accelerating the number of bees created collectively.